jakobreinhardt/portfolio_assistant/README.md

 - functions.py : This module includes the custom functions.

-- classes.py : Module that includes classes such as the parent Asset class.
-Currently unused.

-- trials.py : Is a file of testcode that you do not need to bother with.

 - /data : Includes data of stocks either as input to or output of the pipelines.

 - /.github/workflows/actions.yml : CI/CD file to run a pipeline that retrieves metrics for all assets.